US accused of planning crackdown on pipeline protests

 Homeland Security spokeswoman Katie Waldman said the agency does not comment on litigation.

 The Interior Department referred questions to the Justice Department, which did not immediately respond to a request for comment.
-The Defense Department did not immediately respond to questions.

 The lawsuit included emails in which federal officials discussed the establishment of an "interagency team" to coordinate security of Keystone XL construction.